The Future of International Organizations

 Katerina Linos (19:10):

-So setting up a system that still exists and can still make efforts 70 years later with big shifts and global power, that’s a success in itself, it sounds like.
+So setting up a system that still exists and can still make efforts 70 years later with big shifts in global power, that’s a success in itself, it sounds like.
 I wanted to ask about changes we might see.
 So in your recent work, you talk a lot about authoritarian international organizations and what it means to have a Chinese State that is not only an act of player in the system, but is designing new institutions and shifting its contributions to existing institutions.
 What have you noticed there?
 Very few people understand this new world of authoritarian international organizations.

 Kristina Daugirdas (19:55):